plogs/asopposedtowhat.com/content/posts/back-in-the-day.md

 explained why, but I guess his weirdness wore off on me because I developed an equally bizarre hankering for zucchinis.

-I remember once we walked into a Denny's restaurant and the waitress asked if I was happy to see her or if that was a cucumber in my pocket.
-No, I said, it a zucchini.
-Sneed nearly dropped his pumpkin.
+Once we walked into a Denny's restaurant and the waitress asked if I had a cucumber in my pocket.

-The waitress was not amused.
+"No," I said, "it's a zucchini.
+Are you happy to see me?"